Muscle plays a significant role in your long-term health, fitness, longevity, and even your ability to ward off disease and infection.

 Flexibility is a measure of how far you can move through a range of motion.
-Mobility is how far you can move through a range of motion with a sense of muscular control over the movement.
+Mobility is how far you can move through a range of motion with a sense of muscular control over it.

 As your strength improves, your nervous system allows you to move through a greater range of motion under tension.

-Eventually, you gain not only flexibility, but the ability to control your body as you move through a greater range of motion.
+Eventually, you gain flexibility and the ability to control your body as you move through a greater range of motion.

 That’s important for sports, but also for everyday movement, from grabbing stuff out of the trunk of your car, to wrestling with your grandchildren.

-Weight training is way more powerful for minimizing your muffin top, beer belly, saddle bags, and double chin than spending hours each week on a treadmill, stepmill, or elliptical.
+Weight training is way more potent for minimizing your muffin top, beer belly, saddlebags, and double chin than spending hours each week on a treadmill, stepmill, or elliptical.

-Strength training training stimulates testosterone and growth hormone production, helps you lower chronic cortisol levels, improves your capacity for storing carbohydrates, and over time, helps you displace the fat on your arms and legs with dense, firm muscle.
+Strength training stimulates testosterone and growth hormone production, helps you lower chronically high cortisol levels, improves your capacity for storing carbohydrates, and helps you displace the fat on your arms and legs with dense, firm muscle.

-Unless someone’s competing in a physique competition, where they need ultra-low levels of body fat for a very short period of time, there’s little value in using cardio to keep body fat levels in check.
+Unless someone competes in a physique competition, where they need ultra-low levels of body fat for a short time, there’s little value in using cardio to keep body fat levels in check.

-Strength training is a stress.
-In order to progress, you have to recover from that stress, and then face a slightly more challenging stress the next time.
+Strength training is stress.
+To progress, you have to recover from that stress and face slightly more challenging stress the next time.

-Over the months, and even years, that you train, you increase your capacity for physical and mental stress, and train your body to bounce back from greater levels of stress than before.
+Over the months, and even years, you increase your capacity for physical and mental stress, and train your body to bounce back from higher stress levels than before.

-We need to learn how to handle stress with a little “suckituptitude” rather than try to avoid it all.
+We need to learn how to handle stress with a little “suckituptitude” rather than avoid it.